idibidiart/react-native-responsive-grid/README.md

 ### Example 2

-In the second demo, the grid folds columns in a row that has been tagged with 'wrap' prop using the, using the screen-device-depebdent `breakPoints` prop on the column.
-This means that different break points can be supplied for the different screen sizes.
+In the second demo, the grid folds columns in a row that has been tagged with 'wrap' prop using the, using the screen-device-depebdent `size` prop on the column (which can be percentage based, e.g. smSize, or point based, e.g. smSizePoints.
+This means that different break points can be supplied for the different screen sizes in both absolute and relative terms.
 This example demonstrates how to get Row content (e.g. child Columns) to wrap at certain break points (which can be supplied per screen width)

-The following are the preset screen widths at which breakPoints maybe specified:
+The following are the preset screen widths at which break points maybe specified:

 - sm: <= 480px
 - md: > 480 and < 1024